Work History

 Preservation Specialist

-To date, I have conducted eleven preservation assessments for academic libraries and archives, historical societies, public library history collections, and town clerks, including one digital preservation assessment for a federal archives.
-I provide guidance on preservation standards and collection management for archival, special collection, and museum materials including rare books, documents, photographic prints, cased photographs, film and glass negatives, microforms, audio and video media, moving image film, architectural plans, maps, posters, art on paper, art on canvas, textiles, and 3-D objects comprised of organic and inorganic materials.
+I conducted fifteen preservation assessments for academic libraries and archives, historical societies, public library history collections, and town clerks, including one digital preservation assessment for a federal archives.
+I provided guidance on preservation standards and collection management for archival, special collection, and museum materials including rare books, documents, photographic prints, cased photographs, film and glass negatives, microforms, audio and video media, moving image film, architectural plans, maps, posters, art on paper, art on canvas, textiles, and 3-D objects comprised of organic and inorganic materials.

-I represent NEDCC at conferences of local, regional, and national organizations, including the New England Archivists, Society of American Archivists, and the International Conference of Indigenous Archives, Libraries, and Museums.
-I also served as a facilitator for NEDCC’s online digital preservation conference, Digital Directions, in November 2021 and February 2022.
+I represented NEDCC at conferences of local, regional, and national organizations, including the New England Archivists, Society of American Archivists, and the International Conference of Indigenous Archives, Libraries, and Museums.
+I also served as a facilitator for NEDCC’s online digital preservation conference, Digital Directions, in November 2021, February 2022, and June 2023.

 Assistant Archivist